 A tradition of officer training excellence

-At the Law Enforcement Training Institute, we strive for excellence from everyone involved with our programs — faculty, administrators and students.
+At the Law Enforcement Training Institute (LETI), we strive for excellence from everyone involved with our programs — faculty, administrators and students.
 In addition to our full-time faculty, one of the most distinguished and widely recognized groups of professionals in law enforcement training, we bring in experts to complement our curriculum.
 Whether it's a prosecutor or an emergency medical technician, specialists provide an outside perspective and give students a comprehensive look at each specific area of study.
 From top to bottom, our program is designed to produce well-rounded officers who are leaders in their respective fields.

 As a group, our students consistently score among the top three on the Missouri Peace Officers Standards and Training exams compared to students from other state academies.
 Which means, our graduates need less training once they are hired.
 That's good for you.
 And your potential commander.
 We set a higher standard for police training.
 Our students know they are getting the finest training in the nation.
 So do the departments that recruit them.
 LETI is successful because our dedicated faculty and students work together on mastering the principles that keep communities safe.